Improve your pruning with 10 practical Great Dixter tips

 Some plants just need a simple clip

-Plants like box or osmanthus delavyi will just need to be simply clipped into shape all over.
-Clip the osmanthus after it flowers in spring.
+Plants like box or osmanthus delavyi just need to be clipped into shape all over.
+Clip the osmanthus with shears after it flowers in spring.
 ‘We clip ivy like this with shears, too,’ says Rachael.

 Others look better with lengths taken out